- ABOUT MassCEC

 Solarize Massachusetts (Solarize Mass) seeks to increase the adoption of small-scale solar electricity in participating communities through a competitive solicitation process that aggregates homeowner buying power to lower installation prices for participants.

-All communities who participated in the 2016 Solarize Mass Program have completed their campaigns.
+Several communities who participated in the 2019 Solarize Mass Program have now completed their campaigns.

-For final results: See Program Results document in Program Background section for final information on all campaigns.
+For final results for all communities: See Solarize Mass Program Results page for final information on all campaigns.

 For contact information:

 In order to support communities across Massachusetts in conducting community clean energy initiatives, MassCEC has created the Solarize-HeatSmart Toolkit.

 Our goal is to provide communities that are interested in running a Solarize or HeatSmart-styled campaign with resources and valuable information necessary to create their own clean energy adoption programs.We hope to harness the energy and motivations your town has to create lasting climate action.
 Resources will include materials to assist in community outreach, marketing, installer selection, campaign management, event planning, and campaign wrap-up and analysis.

 Please visit www.masscec.com/solarize-heatsmart-toolkit to view the full resource.

 Now in its tenth year, Solarize Mass is a partnership between MassCEC and the Green Communities Division of the Massachusetts Department of Energy Resources (DOER).
 Click here to see a map of all Solarize Communities and results to date.